 Orthotics may be custom made (custom foot orthotics) and these are manufactured using a 3D scanner after a biomechanical examination.
 Orthotics can also be modified off-the-shelf devices which are prescribed specifically to your feet after a biomechanical examination.

 Health care rebates may also be available for orthotics.

 Diabetic Foot Care and Screening

 Regular diabetic foot screening is recommended for all diabetic patients.
-Our podiatrists will assess the status of the blood flow to your feet, the level of sensation in your feet and examine the skin and nails for any concerns.
+Our podiatrists will assess the level of sensation in your feet, the status of the blood flow to your feet, and examine the skin and nails for any concerns.
 Reports of findings will be discussed with you and can be passed on to your general practitioner.

 General Foot Care

 Nail cutting for those who cannot reach or bend to their toes.
 This can be due to having back trouble, post-operative or just not able to quite get down to your toes without a struggle.

 We can reduce cracks and remove hard skin on heels to help reduce lesions and infection.
 Removal of callous and corns to help your feet feel better and get you back moving without pain.